 The Master's Program in Global Environmental Studies aims to foster human resources who have acquired a broad range of expertise and various theories and practical experience, and who are deemed to be capable of contributing to the achievement of a sustainable society.
-In view of such aims the program sets standards for the skills and knowledge students should have acquired upon graduation as described below.
+In view of such aims the program sets standards for the skills and knowledge students should acquire before graduation as described below.
 Those who have fulfilled the requirements and have passed the thesis defense will be awarded a diploma.

 - 1. Broad expert knowledge in global environmental issues and environmental studies. - 2.
 Broad practical knowledge in global environmental issues and environmental studies. - 3.
-The ability to propose appropriate research and analysis methods developed by integrating both social science and natural science-based knowledge and combining theory and practice.
+The ability to propose appropriate research and analysis methods developed by integrating both social science and natural science-based knowledge as well as combining theory and practice.
 Also, the ability to communicate information to society through logical writing and oral presentation of one's arguments. - 4.
-Global perspective and responsiveness
+The competency to precisely structure one's own papers and clearly roll out the logical arguments in writing papers in order to make the above item 3 possible. - 5.
+Global perspectives and responsiveness

 The Doctoral Program in Global Environmental Studies aims to foster human resources whose research capabilities have been acknowledged to be world-class and who can independently engage in research and development and are deemed to be capable of contributing to the achievement of a sustainable society.
-With a view to such aims, the program sets standards for the skills and knowledge students should have acquired upon graduation as described below.
+With a view to such aims, the program sets standards for the skills and knowledge students should acquire before graduation as described below.
 Those who have fulfilled the requirements and have passed the thesis defense will be awarded a diploma.

-1. Broad expert knowledge in global environmental issues and environmental studies, including in-depth expertise in specialized areas and issues.

-- 2. Broad practical knowledge in global environmental issues and environmental studies. - 3.
-The ability to independently conduct research and development based on research abilities characterized by originality developed by integrating both social science and natural science-based knowledge and combining theory and practice.
+- 1. Broad expert knowledge in global environmental issues and environmental studies, including in-depth expertise in specific fields and issues. - 2.
+Broad practical knowledge in global environmental issues and environmental studies, including in-depth practical knowledge in specific fields and issues. - 3.
+The ability to independently conduct research and development based on research abilities characterized by originality developed by integrating both social science and natural science-based knowledge as well as combining theory and practice.
 Also, the ability to communicate information to society through logical writing and oral presentation of one's arguments. - 4.
-Global perspective and responsiveness
+The competency to write academic papers with originality and externally present the papers in order to make the above item 3 possible. - 5.
+Global perspectives and responsiveness